 Patrons using the UC Berkeley Libraries, depending on their status, have a variety of options for accessing Campus WiFi networks.
 Below is a brief listing:

 eduroam (education roaming) is world-wide roaming access service that allows students, researchers and staff from participating institutions to obtain Internet connectivity across campus and when visiting other participating institutions.

-To use eduroam on the UC Berkeley Campus, you must create an AirBears2 Key and configure your computer by following these steps:
+To use eduroam on the UC Berkeley Campus, you must create an Wi-Fi Key and configure your computer by following these steps:

-If you already have an AirBears2 key you can skip this step.
-To create a key, use your CalNet Passphrase to login to the2.
-Configure Your Device or Computer and follow the instructions provided.
+1. Use your CalNet ID to create Wi-Fi key - If you already have a Wi-Fi key you can skip this step.
+To create a key, use your CalNet Passphrase to log into the WiFi Keys website and follow the instructions provided.

-Connect to the eduroam SSID, and provide your CalNet ID @berkeley.edu as the user name, for example if your CalNet ID is oski, you would enter "firstname.lastname@example.org."
-Enter your AirBears2 WiFi Key as the password.
+2. Configure your device or computer - Connect to the eduroam SSID, and provide your CalNet ID @berkeley.edu as the user name, for example if your CalNet ID is oski, you would enter "firstname.lastname@example.org."
+Enter your WiFi Key as the password.
 Once you have done this, your device should automatically use eduroam whenever you are at an institution that provides it.
 Visit eduroam.org for more information about this service.

 3. Accept an SSL certificate for wireless-auth.berkeley.edu - To keep our wireless network secure, authentication for eduroam is protected by an SSL certificate.
 SSL stands for Secure Sockets Layer, and an SSL certificate is a digital certificate that authenticates a website's identity and enables an encrypted connection.
 These certificates must be renewed each year.
 You may need to provide your approval before the certificate is accepted, allowing you to connect to Wi-Fi.
 See the campus Wi-Fi Services page for more information.